 - He is a small to medium-sized dog who can adapt to apartment living if required.

 - They will prefer access to a backyard for regular playtime.

-- He is not entirely hypoallergenic, so they are not suitable for owners with allergies.
+- This breed is not entirely hypoallergenic, so they are not suitable for owners with allergies.

-- They will need daily grooming to ensure that their curls do not become matted.
+- They will need daily brushing to ensure that their curls do not become matted.

 - He is quite easily trainable and is suited to a first-time dog owner.

-- The do well with younger children as long as they are taught how to handle them.
+- They do well with younger children as long as they are taught how to handle them.

 - This breed is more delicate than most people think.